AVATAR: A Parallel Corpus for Java-Python Program Translation

 \section{\tool Construction}

-\paragraph{Data Collection} We construct \tool based on solutions of computational problems written in Java and Python collected from open source programming contest sites: AtCoder, Google Code Jam, Codeforces, and online platforms: GeeksforGeeks, LeetCode, Project Euler.
-We crawl Codeforces and GeeksforGeeks sites to collect the problem statements and their solutions, while we collect the AtCoder and Google Code Jam data from \citet{nafi2019clcdsa}\footnote{https://github.com/Kawser-nerd/CLCDSA} and LeetCode and Project Euler problem solutions from open source Github repositories.\footnote{https://github.com/qiyuangong/leetcode}\footnote{https://github.com/nayuki/Project-Euler-solutions} We collect [1 -- 20] accepted solutions for a single problem written in Java and Python.
+\paragraph{Data Collection} We construct \tool based on solutions of computational problems written in Java and Python collected from open source programming contest sites: AtCoder, AIZU Online Judge, Google Code Jam, Codeforces, and online platforms: GeeksforGeeks, LeetCode, Project Euler.
+We crawl Codeforces and GeeksforGeeks sites to collect the problem statements and their solutions.
+We collect the AtCoder and AIZU data from \citet{puri2021codenet}, Google Code Jam data from \citet{nafi2019clcdsa}\footnote{\url{https://github.com/Kawser-nerd/CLCDSA}}, and LeetCode and Project Euler problem solutions from open source Github repositories.\footnote{\url{https://github.com/qiyuangong/leetcode}}\footnote{\url{https://github.com/nayuki/Project-Euler-solutions}} We collect [1 -- 20] accepted solutions for a single problem written in Java and Python.

 \paragraph{Preprocessing \& Filtering} At first, we tokenize the solution code and remove docstrings and comments from them.
-We use the \texttt{javalang}\footnote{https://github.com/c2nes/javalang} tokenizer for Java and the \texttt{tokenizer}\footnote{https://docs.python.org/3/library/tokenize.html} of the standard library for Python.
+We use the \texttt{javalang}\footnote{\url{https://github.com/c2nes/javalang}} tokenizer for Java and the \texttt{tokenizer}\footnote{\url{https://docs.python.org/3/library/tokenize.html}} of the standard library for Python.
 After tokenization, we filter out solutions that are longer than a specified length threshold ($=$ 464).
 In the initial data collection, there are [1 -- 20] accepted solutions for each problem.
 We filter out solutions and only keep at most 5 solutions per problem.
 Our goal is to keep the solutions that are maximal different from others in order to increase diversity among solutions of the same problem.
-We use the open source library \texttt{difflib}\footnote{https://docs.python.org/3/library/difflib.html} to compare all the solutions pairwise (individually in Java and Python) and select five solutions that differ most from others.
+We use the open source library \texttt{difflib}\footnote{\url{https://docs.python.org/3/library/difflib.html}} to compare all the solutions pairwise (individually in Java and Python) and select five solutions that differ most from others.